notjebb/tip-bot/readme.md

 ## Usage

-tip zoe 1 million dollars
+tip Zogurt 1 million dollars

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.